 Many times our windows will have condensation as we go through temperature changes.
 If you have single-pane windows, installing storm panels can help reduce how cold the windows become.
 Low E and high-performance windows and patio doors are wonderful options if you can afford to replace your single-pane windows.

 Cooking creates moist air.
 When our homes are completely closed up and the temperatures are dipping outside that moisture creates condensation on our windows.
 Your best bet to fight this is to use an exhaust fan or ventilating fan in your kitchen.
 Your best defense is to run these fans more often and for longer periods of time when cooking to help extract that moist air from your living area.

 Bathrooms and kitchens are the areas where we tend to see the most moisture and condensation due to running water and cooking.
 Use bath fans for 20 minutes after showering or bathing.
 These fans help extract that moist air and allow it to escape the bathroom.
 If possible, even cracking a window when showering or bathing allows the moist air to escape.
 It’s also good to start using a bathroom cleaner that is designed for removing mold.
 This type of product will also help keep mold from forming in the future.
 You can find these products regularly at a home goods store.
-In our area Home Depot’s and Menard’s have these products.
+In our area, Home Depot and Menards have these products available to purchase.

 Reducing the humidity of your inside air is the best way to combat condensation and combat mold growth from said condensation.
 Below are some additional tips for your entire home or business.

 Attics possess a common issue of excessive moisture due to lack of air circulation.
 We see many homes with attic mold due to this excessive moisture.